 Is Taekwondo Kick Only?

-Despite popular belief, the art of Taekwondo does not only involve kicks.
-It also includes hand strikes, blocks and various self defense techniques such as the use of pressure points, throws, joint locks, chokes and freeing techniques (escapes).
+Despite popular belief, the art of Taekwondo includes more than just kicks.
+TKD includes hand strikes, blocks, and various self-defense techniques, such as pressure points, throws, joint locks, chokes, and freeing techniques (escapes).

 In addition to this, competitors are not allowed to punch their opponent’s head.
 They will lose points if they punch the face, grab, hold or push their opponent.
 Therefore, in order to gain the most points and to maintain those points throughout the match, most Taekwondo practitioners will focus on kicks.

 One disadvantage in Taekwondo is that the rules surrounding competition and practice do not allow practitioners to experience real-life threats during a fight.
 For example, within a controlled environment, your opponent is not allowed to grab and hold onto your leg.
 In a real fight, someone could catch the leg, throw you off balance and take the fight to the ground.

 Taekwondo also does not focus on ground grappling techniques, making practitioners vulnerable if an attacker were to knock them to the ground.
 In the competition setting, competitors cannot be held down if they fall, allowing them to scramble to their feet again.